About this course

 What you will study

-- Performance Technology
+- Perspectives on Performance

 - Creative Industries Practical Project

-- Creative Industries Work Placement/Project
+- Creative Industries Work Placement

 Please note: You can apply for this course either through UCAS or directly with the College.